 - You can submit documentation via fax (614-292-4190), email (firstname.lastname@example.org), or in-person delivery.

-2. If approved, you will receive an email to your OSU inbox instructing you to schedule a Welcome Meeting with your assigned Access Specialist.
+2. If approved, you will receive an email to your Buckeyemail account with instructions on how to schedule your Welcome Meeting.

 If not approved, the email will provide instructions for how to provide sufficient documentation.
 Typically, these emails are sent within three business days of documentation receipt.

 During the Welcome Meeting, you and the Access Specialist will discuss accommodations that would work best for you, and how to set up those accommodations.
 You are not considered fully registered with the office until after you've completed your Welcome Meeting.

 Adam Crawford, Access Specialist for Student Veterans: email@example.com.